niharikasathya23/Project_explanation/README.md

 ## 9. Intro

+Hello, my name is Niharika Sathyanarayana, and I recently graduated with a Master’s in Computer Science at the University of Colorado Boulder, in December 2024.
+During my time there, I focused on large-scale systems, cloud architecture, and cybersecurity.
+I’ve been passionate about building secure, scalable infrastructure, automating workflows, and optimizing performance — all of which are key aspects I’m excited to further develop in my next role.

+At Virufy, I designed and automated cloud infrastructure for machine learning pipelines that detect respiratory diseases from cough audio.
+I used AWS, Terraform, Docker, and CI/CD pipelines to build scalable, secure, cost-efficient systems that supported high-throughput GPU training workloads.
+This work helped cut deployment time in half, reduce cloud costs, and improve reliability — all critical experience I’m excited to bring to Trossen.

+I also completed an independent study and worked as a Research Assistant at the HIRO LAB at CU, where I developed a lightweight neural network for real-time spatial perception, called Bilateral Segmentation and Disparity Refinement (BSDR).
+This involved managing large-scale 3D data, handling annotation and curation, and optimizing compute performance — experience that translates well to working with high-volume, complex data systems like those needed in AI and robotics.

+During my internship at **Rakuten**, I was part of a team responsible for **enhancing a B2B order management platform**, where I worked on **database management, API integration, and CI/CD automation** improving deployment speed.
+Additionally, my work at **Defence Research & Development Organisation (CAIR)** focused on **developing secure data-sharing platforms**,

+In my next role, I’m eager to work on greenfield cloud infrastructure projects that support AI and robotics at scale.
+Trossen Robotics’ focus on designing cross-cloud systems and high-throughput pipelines aligns perfectly with my passion for creating secure, scalable, and cost-efficient solutions.
+I’m excited to explore how my experience can contribute to your mission.

 Hello, my name is **Niharika Sathyanarayana**, and I recently graduated with a **Master’s in Computer Science** at the **University of Colorado Boulder**, in **December 2024**.
 During  my time here I was keen on building scalable data applications, automating workflows, and optimizing system performance**—all of which are key aspects I aim to further develop in my next role.

 I also completed my **independent study** and worked as a **Research Assistant at the HIRO LAB** in CU, where I worked on developing a lightweight neural network for real-time spatial perception called **Bilateral Segmentation and Disparity Refinement (BSDR)**.
 I handled **data curation, 3D annotation, and performance optimization** for efficient **object and occlusion recognition**.
 This involved handling large datasets efficiently, an experience that translates well to working with **structured and unstructured healthcare data**.